Borough of Rugby: History

 The town of Rugby had been a local board district from 1849.
 Such districts became urban districts in 1894.
 At the same time the Rugby Rural District was created covering the surrounding rural parishes.
 The urban and rural districts had separate councils, both based in Rugby.
 In 1932, Rugby Urban District was upgraded to become a municipal borough, and its boundaries were expanded to include most of Bilton (including New Bilton), Brownsover, Hillmorton and Newbold-on-Avon.

 The present borough was created on 1 April 1974 by the Local Government Act 1972.
 It was created by a merger of the municipal borough of Rugby (which covered the town of Rugby) and the Rugby Rural District.
 The new district was named Rugby after its largest settlement.
 The district was awarded borough status from its creation, allowing the chair of the council to take the title of mayor, continuing Rugby's series of mayors dating back to 1932.

+Abolition

+Under current local government reorganisation plans, all district councils in Warwickshire, as well as the county council, will be abolished in 2028, with the district forming part of a new North Warwickshire unitary authority, also including the areas of the North Warwickshire and Nuneaton and Bedworth districts.